rploeg/Azure-Digital-Twins-and-MXchip/README.md

 }
 ```

-Don't forget to create the two role assignments on this UDF, else they won't be executed.
+Don't forget to create the role assignments on the UDF's, else they won't be executed.

 ## Configure MXChip